Sidesperson

 If the Building is Evacuated (Fire)

-• Open both main doors of the church building and assist people to exit.
+• Open both main doors of the church building and assist people to exit the building.

 Other Emergencies